Sequoia Lake, California, USA

 - Statistics / Weather / Helpful Links

 Looking for Sequoia Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Sequoia Lake is a recreational lake on private land within Kings Canyon National Park in Fresno County, California.
 Part of the High Sierra Region, Sequoia Lake is a great place for camping, boating, fishing, swimming, and hiking.
 With its close proximity to Sequoia and Kings Canyon National Parks, visitors of Sequoia Lake will have many outdoor activities to keep them occupied.